Make It Clap

-"Make It Clap" is the first single released from Busta Rhymes's sixth studio album, It Ain't Safe No More..., released on the following month, which is November 26, 2002.
-The remix version was released on January 13, 2003 as the official single in place of the original, released two months earlier, which is October 22, 2002.
+"Make It Clap" is the first single from Busta Rhymes' sixth studio album It Ain't Safe No More...
+The remix version was released on January 13, 2003 as the official single in place of the original, released on October 14, 2002.
 It features Sean Paul and Spliff Star.
-The single peaked at #46 on the Billboard Hot 100.
+The single peaked at number 46 on the Billboard Hot 100.

 Music video

 The music video takes place in a club.
 Other settings in the video include Busta Rhymes and Sean Paul in different outfits.
 Other scenes others have both them and Spliff Starr together in black jackets.
 The video also shows some dancehall dancers and strippers.